hansemannn/titanium-firebase-crash-reporting/README.md

 - [x] [Stable release](https://github.com/hansemannn/titanium-firebase-crash-reporting/releases)
 - [x] [![gitTio](http://hans-knoechel.de/shields/shield-gittio.svg)](http://gitt.io/component/firebase.crashreporting)

-## Before using
+## Setup
-- Download a service account key to authenticate your uploads.
-From the [Firebase console](https://console.firebase.google.com/project/_/settings/serviceaccounts/crashreporting), select your project, and then click Generate New Private Key.
+- Download a service account key to authenticate your dsym-uploads.
+From the [Firebase console](https://console.firebase.google.com/project/_/settings/serviceaccounts/crashreporting), select your project, and then `Generate New Private Key`.
-- Place the downloaded `.json` on your root project folder and rename it to `ServiceAccount.json`.
+- Place the downloaded `.json` in the root of your project folder and rename it to `ServiceAccount.json`.
-- Download the `scripts` folder and place it into your root project folder.
+- Download the `scripts/` folder from this repository and place it in the root of your project folder as well.
-- Create a file called `titanium-firebase-script.sh` inside scripts.
+- Create a file called `titanium-firebase-script.sh` inside `scripts/`.

 ```sh
 #!/bin/bash